Magus (Marvel Comics): Publication history

-The Magus first appeared in the New Mutants #18-19 (August–September 1984).
+Magus first appeared in the New Mutants #18-19 (August–September 1984).
 He was created by writer Chris Claremont and artist Bill Sienkiewicz.
 The character and his son, the New Mutant, Warlock, were intended as an homage to Jim Starlin's characters: Adam Warlock and his evil alter ego Magus.

 The character subsequently appeared in The Uncanny X-Men #192 (April 1985), and The New Mutants #46-47 (December 1986-January 1987), and #50 (April 1987).
 The character did not appear again for many years, until Warlock #7-9 (April–June 2000), and X-Force #2 (May 2008).

-The Magus received an entry in the Official Handbook of the Marvel Universe Deluxe Edition #8.
+Magus received an entry in the Official Handbook of the Marvel Universe Deluxe Edition #8.

 Fictional character biography

-The Magus is the ruler of the extraterrestrial Technarchy.
-After his son Warlock refuses to kill him and joins the New Mutants on Earth, Magus follows him before being repelled by the X-Men Colossus, Nightcrawler, and Rogue.
+Magus is the ruler of the extraterrestrial Technarchy.
+After his son Warlock refuses to obey a custom that would have made him kill his father and flees to Earth, Magus follows Warlock, arriving on Earth within a meteorite that lands near the X-Mansion.
+After being beaten by Colossus, Nightcrawler, and Rogue, Magus remains on Earth and poses as a human to spy on the mansion.
+Magus does battle with Warlock and the New Mutants, resulting in him being returned to his home planet.

-Deep in space, Magus met the New Mutants again.
-Assisted by the Starjammers and Professor X, the Magus was "reprogrammed" into reverting to an infant state.
-He later returned to normal and sought out his son.
-He confronted a new version called 'Douglock', which was not exactly the entity he expected.
-A combined force consisting of several Avengers, Wolfsbane and two newer super-powered people, Hope and Psimon, confronted him during his attack on New York.
-Magus was defeated when Douglock combined his abilities with Hope's matter-transformation powers and was thought to have returned to his home planet.
+Deep in space, Magus meets the New Mutants again.
+Cypher fuses with Warlock, allowing him to rewrite Magus's genetic code and regress him to an infant state.
+Magus later returns to normal and seeks out his son.
+He confronts the entity Douglock, an apparent amalgamation of Warlock and Cypher, and flees after being repelled by Douglock and Hope.

-It was eventually discovered that before Magus left Earth, he placed an offspring underwater.
-This offspring was approached by members of the Purifiers, enemies of the X-Men, who "awoke" it when the submarine used by The Purifiers transmitted the word "Warlock."
+It is later revealed that, before Magus left Earth, he had placed an offspring underwater.
+This offspring is found by members of the Purifiers, who use it to resurrect Bolivar Trask, Cameron Hodge, Stephen Lang, Graydon Creed, and William Stryker by infecting them with the Technarch virus.

-As it was in a mindless state, Bastion rewrote its programming and infected Donald Pierce and the Leper Queen, as well as reviving the lifeless remains of Bolivar Trask, Cameron Hodge, Stephen Lang, Graydon Creed and Reverend William Stryker with the Technarch virus.